joelr/developer.everydayhero.com/content/pages.md

 image : _optional_ **string** <br/>
-The URL of the image we want to upload as the page's default image.
+The URL of the image that will be uploaded as the page's default image.

 name : _optional_ **string**<br/>
 The desired name for your new supporter page.
 Defaults to the user's preferred name.